pricklygorse/Interactive-Image-Background-Remover/README.md

 # Interactive Image Background Remover

 Interactive Background Remover is a user-friendly tool designed to remove backgrounds from images using a combination of interactive models (Segment Anything) and automatic whole-image models (such as u2net, disnet, rmbg, and BiRefNet).
-This allows you to refine and fine tune your background removal, in a similar way to apps like Photoroom, instead of only running models on the entire image.
+This allows you to refine and fine tune your background removal, similarly to apps like Photoroom, instead of only running models on the entire image.

 ![Screenshot of main window](Images/main_image.jpg)